 We are now accepting applications for our Permaculture Internship program.
-Two positions are available on a seasonal basis throughout the year.
-Work with us to tend our established forest gardens and rehabilitate our forest recovery sites.
+Two positions are available on a seasonal basis throughout the warmer months.
+Fall/Winter positions are currently closed.
+Work with us to tend established forest gardens and learn how to rehabilitate damaged ecosystems on our forest restoration sites.

-This year, work will continue on our longterm permacultural plan for our clearcut recovery site.
-This will involve wetland and forest restoration, development of a food forest and water management systems, as well as the construction of a bridge and small timber frame cabin.
-Additionally, we’ll be building an earth-sheltered, passive solar, timber frame home.
-Throughout the year, we will also be continuing work on established gardens, greenhouses, ecological forestry programs, and producing and preserving food and medicines.
+This year, we’ll be building an earth-sheltered, passive solar, timber frame home on an active reforestation site.
+Work will also continue on longterm permacultural plans for the Hampton Forest Restoration Project, our clearcut recovery site.
+This will involve wetland and forest restoration.
+Additionally, Throughout the year, we will also be continuing work on established gardens, managing our alpine goat herd, greenhouses, ecological forestry programs, and producing and preserving food and medicines.

 Maple Syrup Making

 Timber Milling & Carving

 Building Construction (timber frame & slipform masonry)

 Foraging & Wildcrafting

 Harvesting & Food Preservation, and more…